-(i) Only Canadian-dollar assets are eligible to be pledged as collateral, with the exception of securities issued by the United States Treasury in U.S. dollars.

-- (ii) Securities used as collateral must be pledged using CDSX of CDS Clearing and Depository Services Inc., or be physically delivered to the Bank of Canada in certificated form. - (iii) No more than 20 per cent of the total value of the collateral pledged by an institution may be the obligation of a single corporate, municipal, or foreign private sector issuer, or related party.
+- (i) Only Canadian-dollar assets are eligible to be pledged as collateral, with the exception of securities issued by the United States Treasury in U.S. dollars. - Securities used as collateral must be pledged using CDSX of CDS Clearing and Depository Services Inc., or be physically delivered to the Bank of Canada in certificated form. - (iii) No more than 20 per cent of the total value of the collateral pledged by an institution may be the obligation of a single corporate, municipal, or foreign private sector issuer, or related party.
 In the case of ABCP, no more than 20 per cent of the value of the collateral pledged by an institution may be ABCP sponsored by a single institution.
-This condition does not apply for borrowings of less than \$50 million. - (iv) Effective 2 February 2010, no more than 80% of the total value of the collateral pledged by an institution may be the NMLP.
-This limit on the collateral value that will be given to the NMLP will be further reduced to 50% of the total collateral value on 1 March 2010 and to 20% on 1 April 2010. - (v) Securities issued by the pledgor of collateral (or any related party) cannot be used as collateral by the pledgor.
+This condition does not apply for borrowings of less than \$50 million. - (iv) No more than 20% of the total value of the collateral pledged by an institution may be the NMLP. - (v) Securities issued by the pledgor of collateral (or any related party) cannot be used as collateral by the pledgor.
 For ABCP, the pledgor of collateral may not be the sponsor, nor the financial services agent, administrative agent, or similar service provider for the ABCP program.
 Nor can the pledgor provide liquidity support to the program. - (vi) The Bank will require two weeks to complete the eligibility review of an ABCP program.
 At the time of the request for review, the institution must provide all required information for that ABCP program. - (vii) The Bank must be notified 24 hours in advance (with a deadline of 15:00 Ottawa time) by the borrowing institution the first time it intends to pledge any corporate, municipal, foreign private sector issuer security, or ABCP of an eligible program for use as collateral the next day.
-At the time of notice, the institution must also provide the relevant credit ratings of the security. - (viii) The security must not have an embedded option or carry a right of conversion into equity securities, with the exception of a non financial call feature (i.e. 'Canada call'). - (ix) For ABCP, only the most senior tranches will be accepted. - (x) A minimum principal amount of \$1 million of an individual security is required. - (xi) LVTS participants will be required to sign the appropriate legal documentation in the Bank of Canada's form, granting security in the assets pledged as collateral.
+At the time of notice, the institution must also provide the relevant credit ratings of the security. - (viii) The security must not have an embedded option or carry a right of conversion into equity securities, with the exception of a non financial call feature (i.e. 'Canada call'). - (ix) The security must not mature the following business day. - (x) For ABCP, only the most senior tranches will be accepted. - (xi) A minimum principal amount of \$1 million of an individual security is required. - (xii) LVTS participants will be required to sign the appropriate legal documentation in the Bank of Canada's form, granting security in the assets pledged as collateral.
 The Bank may also choose to register its security in the personal property security registries of the appropriate jurisdictions.
 The Bank will also need to be assured that its security is registered in the personal property registry of the participant's home jurisdiction, thereby giving the Bank a first priority security interest.